 ‘Exit Application’

-Clicking either of the game buttons will proceed to load up the selected mini game, whereas the exit button will simply exit the application.
+Clicking either of the game buttons will proceed to load up the selected mini-game, whereas the exit button will exit the application.
 The application will have an appropriate background image and a simple music loop.

-The plan for the ‘Flashcards’
+The plan for the Flashcards

-A basic set of twenty flashcards will be created to the following specifications:
+The team will make a basic set of twenty flashcards to the following specifications:

 All flashcards will also have an accompanying audio file that reads the word on the flashcard in a .wav format.